 Now, let’s move onto the next section of Assembled VS Molded Cable Assembly–The Guide to Choose the Right Type.
 It covers the key differences between assembled and molded cables.

-Chapter 3: The Difference Between Assembled and Molded Cable
+Chapter 3: The Difference Between Assembled VS Molded Cable Assembly

-For both cable, there are many people confused.
+For both cables, there are many people confused.
 So, to avoid the mix-up, we’ll help you perceive the two cabling assemblies by distinguishing between them.

 Difference between Assembled and Molded Cabling Assemblies